Parkman97/CS361_FinalProject/README.md

 In order to run this project you will need to run two different python files

-1) First open the command line and navigate into the folder called pokemon-microservice.
-Then run the file called serer_socket.py by entering the command python serer_socket.py
+1) You will first need to download the submodule found in the folder called pokemon-microservice @ e376932.
+Once you've downloaded it open a command line instance and navigate to it.
+Once there run the command python server_socket.py

-2) Next, in a new command line navigate into the Pokemon_Info folder.
-Then run the file called Pokemon.py and you can achieve this by entering the command python Pokemon.py
+2) Next, in a new command line navigate into the Pokemon_Info folder located in this project.
+Then run the command python Pokemon.py